-Looking at the card itself (based on the Racing Post card, although most of the features are present on all racecards), from left to right you have the following information:
+Looking at the card itself (based on the Ladbrokes card, although most of the features are present on all racecards) you have the following information:

 - Number – the big number on the far left is the number of the horse and this has no bearing on who will win, unless you want to bet on a “lucky” number.

-- Draw – the small number above and to the right of that indicates the draw, the starting position the horse will take.
+- Draw – the small number in brackets indicates the draw, the starting position the horse will take.

 - Past Results – the small numbers underneath the horse’s number indicate the past results, with the most recent on the right, figures left of a hyphen being from last season and left of a slash the season before that.
 More info on this is given below.

 - Silks – a pictorial representation of the silks, clothes, the jockey will wear, including the helmet

 - Past Performance – in small boxes next to the name are letters such as C or D. Again, we will explain more about these below

 - Tips – there may be a small number indicating how many of a selected bunch of news outlets have selected this horse as their pick

 - Heading – beneath the tips number is the RPR rating, although note this excludes jockey’s allowance